shwetasharms/shwetasharms/react_Vs_next.md

 - 📫 How to reach me **[shwetasharmaofficial.98@gmail.com](mailto:shwetasharmaofficial.98@gmail.com)** <!-- Replace with your actual email -->

-- ⚡ Fun fact **I love exploring new tech and reading about web performance optimization!**
+- **I love exploring new tech and reading about web performance optimization!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">